 The way RAM is assembled follows the unified-memory architecture or ‘UMA’ where all available RAM is centralised in one place only and all components that need to use will access this same location.
 The component arbitrating its access is, in this case, the GPU.

-The reason for choosing this design comes to the fact that it saves a considerable amount of production costs while, on the other side, it increments access latency.
+The reason for choosing this design comes to the fact that it saves a considerable amount of production costs while, on the other side, it increments access contention if not managed properly.

 Due to the unified memory architecture, the CPU no longer has direct access to RAM, so the GPU will be providing DMA functionality as well.